 What is the answer to Can guinea pigs eat Potatoes?
-The answer is yes.
 Although some sources argue that small amounts of potatoes are okay, the general consensus is that cavies should never eat regular potatoes.
 They should not eat the potato or the potato tops.
 They should never be fed to your cavy because they are poisonous and can be fatal to your guinea pig.
 They are particularly poisonous if they are green or sprouted.
 Therefore, although some sources may disagree, you should never feed your guinea pig potatoes.

+The answer is no, guinea pigs cannot eat potatoes.
 On the other hand, guinea pigs eat sweet potatoes and yams.
 They can eat the sweet potato leaves almost daily.
 However, sweet potatoes should be fed very sparingly, about one to two times per month.
 They are high in vitamin A and vitamin C, which are essential nutrients for your guinea pig.
 The vitamin C in sweet potatoes help guinea pigs to fight infections, heal wounds, and perform other important bodily functions.
 However, despite their benefits, sweet potatoes are also high in sugar and oxalates, which can be detrimental to your cavy in high quantities.
 Too much sugar can lead to diseases like diabetes.
 Therefore, sweet potatoes should be fed sparingly and in moderation.
 Yams can be fed to your guinea pig about twice per week.
 Make sure that both the sweet potatoes and yams are uncooked and are washed thoroughly.
 Cut them into small pieces so your cavy can eat them easily.
 Also, be sure that they were not treated with any pesticides or other chemicals prior to feeding them to your cavy.

 Overall, guinea pigs eat sweet potatoes and yams, but it is very dangerous for them to eat regular potatoes.
 If you avoid regular potatoes and feed sweet potatoes and yams in correct quantities, you can contribute to the health and happiness of your guinea pig.